 We know comparatively far less about the behavioral consequences of status attainment for individuals bestowed with status.
-An emerging body of evidence shows that status is a critical organizational feature that allows individuals to pursue collective enterprises.
-It is especially important in public goods that need voluntary contributions and lack other enforcement mechanisms (e.g., monetary rewards or sanctions).
+An emerging body of evidence shows that status is a critical organizational feature that allows individuals to pursue collective enterprises successfully.
+It is especially important in public-goods settings that need voluntary contributions and lack other enforcement mechanisms (e.g., monetary rewards or sanctions).
 For instance, previous research shows that social esteem is a powerful incentive for contributions: individuals motivate themselves to cooperate more towards collective outcomes when they seek the praise of their peers (Milinski et al., 2002; Hardy and Vugt, 2006; Willer, 2009; Simpson et al., 2012).
 Other research similarly highlights that when individuals are publicly recognized by peers and by receiving awards for their contributions, they are also more enthusiastic, productive, and effortful in collective endeavors (Restivo and Van De Rijt, 2012, 2014; Gallus, 2017; Burtch et al., 2022; Allison and Stewart, 1974; Bol et al., 2018).
-This virtuous circle between social status and cooperation reveals that status can structure individual behavior towards successful group outcomes and guarantee that collective efforts emerge without Leviathans overseeing the social exchange.
+This virtuous circle between social status and cooperation reveals that status can structure individual behavior towards prosperous group outcomes and guarantee that collective efforts emerge without Leviathans overseeing the social exchange.

 Nonetheless, it is unclear whether individuals remain equally motivated in cooperative contexts as they increase their status over time.
-The previously mentioned studies fail to capture the consequences of high status because they generally focus on the beginning of the status attainment process (e.g., when individuals are new to existing communities).
-In contrast to the positive findings reported in the literature, research on non-cooperative contexts shows that high status is detrimental to individual performance and productivity (Malmendier and Tate, 2009; Bothner et al., 2012; Li et al., 2022).
-The status elite may rest on their laurels and decrease their contributions once they attain a high social standing because they get distracted and become complacent (Veblen, 1934).
-This evidence suggests that status orders may not be sustainable organizations because they cannot motivate cooperative behavior at the top and therefore secure collective outcomes effectively in the long run.
+The previously mentioned studies fail to capture the consequences of high status because they focus on the beginning of the status attainment process-e.g., when individuals are new to existing communities.
+In contrast to the positive findings in this literature, research in non-cooperative contexts shows that high status is detrimental to individual performance and productivity (Malmendier and Tate, 2009; Bothner et al., 2012; Li et al., 2022).
+The status elite rests on their laurels and decreases their contributions once they attain a high social standing because they become distracted and complacent (Veblen, 1934).
+While status rewards may initially succeed at incentivizing cooperative behavior, this evidence suggests they may fail to motivate it among the most celebrated individuals, thus threatening the ability of status orders to sustain cooperation in the long run and secure collective outcomes effectively.

-This article contributes to our understanding of the effectiveness and sustainability of status orders in cooperative contexts by asking: Does a high status increase or decrease cooperation in public-goods settings?
+This article contributes to our understanding of the effectiveness and sustainability of status orders in cooperative contexts by asking: Does high status increase or decrease cooperation in public-goods settings?
 To study the role of high status for cooperative behavior, I use data from a large Q&A online community where the relationship between status and cooperation is observed naturally in a non-laboratory environment.
 Using the website's application programming interface (API), I collected complete timestamped trajectories of status attainment (almost 235 million status changes) and cooperative behavior (nearly 130 million contributions) from 16 million users between 2008 and 2021.
-These data give us a unique opportunity to study the behavioral consequences of status hierarchies for contributions to collective goods with greater detail (Lazer et al., 2009; Salganik, 2017).
-More importantly, this level of granularity also enables me to focus on a more natural process of high-status attainment that is more general than the reception of awards and hence applies to more people.
-While awards are clear demarcations of status boosts, they fail to include, by design, other equally high-performing individuals similarly deserving of awards.
+These data give us a unique opportunity to study the behavioral consequences of status hierarchies for contributions to collective goods with greater detail than more traditional studies (Lazer et al., 2009; Salganik, 2017).